 Rendering.
 The encoded characters for Egyptian hieroglyphs in the Unicode Standard simply represent basic text elements, or signs, of the writing system.
-A higher-level protocol is required to represent the arrangement of signs into notional squares and for effects involving mirroring or rotation of signs within text.
-This approach to encoding the hieroglyphs works well in the context of pre-existing conventions for the representation of Egyptian text, which use simple markup schemes to indicate such formatting.
+To represent the arrangement of signs in notional squares, or quadrats, a set of format controls should be employed (see Egyptian Hieroglyph Format Controls).